Quadrant Capital Group LLC Reduces Stock Holdings in CBRE Group, Inc. (NYSE:CBRE)

 In other news, CFO Emma E. Giamartino sold 1,064 shares of the firm’s stock in a transaction that occurred on Tuesday, November 14th.
 The shares were sold at an average price of $76.53, for a total transaction of $81,427.92.
 Following the transaction, the chief financial officer now directly owns 53,685 shares in the company, valued at $4,108,513.05.
 The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
 In related news, CFO Emma E. Giamartino sold 1,064 shares of CBRE Group stock in a transaction on Tuesday, November 14th.
 The shares were sold at an average price of $76.53, for a total value of $81,427.92.
 Following the transaction, the chief financial officer now directly owns 53,685 shares in the company, valued at approximately $4,108,513.05.
 The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
 Also, Director Brandon B. Boze sold 1,200,000 shares of CBRE Group stock in a transaction on Tuesday, August 29th.
 The shares were sold at an average price of $84.41, for a total transaction of $101,292,000.00.
 Following the completion of the transaction, the director now owns 4,637,748 shares in the company, valued at $391,472,308.68.
 The disclosure for this sale can be found here.
 Insiders own 0.53% of the company’s stock.

-CBRE Group (NYSE:CBRE – Get Free Report) last announced its earnings results on Friday, October 27th.
-The financial services provider reported $0.72 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.65 by $0.07.
-The business had revenue of $7.87 billion for the quarter, compared to analyst estimates of $7.50 billion.
+CBRE Group (NYSE:CBRE – Get Free Report) last released its quarterly earnings data on Friday, October 27th.
+The financial services provider reported $0.72 earnings per share for the quarter, topping analysts’ consensus estimates of $0.65 by $0.07.
 CBRE Group had a net margin of 1.89% and a return on equity of 13.88%.
-The company’s revenue for the quarter was up 4.5% compared to the same quarter last year.
-During the same period last year, the firm posted $1.13 earnings per share.
-As a group, equities analysts predict that CBRE Group, Inc. will post 3.7 EPS for the current year.
+The company had revenue of $7.87 billion for the quarter, compared to analysts’ expectations of $7.50 billion.
+During the same quarter last year, the company earned $1.13 earnings per share.
+The firm’s revenue for the quarter was up 4.5% on a year-over-year basis.
+As a group, equities research analysts predict that CBRE Group, Inc. will post 3.7 earnings per share for the current fiscal year.

 Analyst Ratings Changes

 Several analysts have recently issued reports on CBRE shares.
-TheStreet cut shares of CBRE Group from a “b-” rating to a “c+” rating in a research report on Wednesday, October 18th.
+Citigroup reissued a “buy” rating and set a $98.00 price target on shares of CBRE Group in a research report on Monday, September 18th.
 Raymond James reduced their price target on shares of CBRE Group from $100.00 to $95.00 and set a “strong-buy” rating on the stock in a research report on Wednesday, October 4th.
+Evercore ISI reduced their price target on shares of CBRE Group from $94.00 to $91.00 and set an “outperform” rating on the stock in a research report on Monday, September 11th.
 Keefe, Bruyette & Woods reduced their price target on shares of CBRE Group from $93.00 to $85.00 in a research report on Tuesday, October 3rd.
-Evercore ISI reduced their target price on shares of CBRE Group from $94.00 to $91.00 and set an “outperform” rating on the stock in a report on Monday, September 11th.
-Finally, StockNews.com assumed coverage on shares of CBRE Group in a report on Thursday, October 5th.
-They issued a “hold” rating on the stock.
+Finally, TheStreet cut shares of CBRE Group from a “b-” rating to a “c+” rating in a report on Wednesday, October 18th.
 Three equities research analysts have rated the stock with a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the company.
 According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus target price of $91.33.

 About CBRE Group